 23. The Anthologist

 One of Manchester’s cosiest all-day cocktail bars, The Anthologist has a lovely outdoor seating area, which is the perfect place to people-watch while supping on their extensive cocktail menu.
 Enjoy their tasty list of ‘bar bites’, take advantage of their seriously dog-friendly policy, or simply catch up with mates within the bustling area of the city.
 The Anthologist, One St Peter’s Square, M2 3DE.

-New in town just off busy Deansgate, Motley is part of swanky new hotel Yotel, offering stylish, street-side dining for both guests and passersby.
+Just off busy Deansgate, Motley is part of swanky hotel Yotel, offering stylish, street-side dining for both guests and passersby.
 Serving ‘uncomplicated’ dishes, draft lagers, cocktails and more, guests can expect Mediterranean dishes such as burgers, flatbreads and more, as well as friendly service and a great atmosphere.
+Motley is also launching a dedicated spring cocktail terrace, so keep your eyes peeled for even more outdoor space!
 Motley, 115 Deansgate, M3 2NW.

-Ducie Street’s south-facing terrace is set to reopen very soon, with plenty of seating to enjoy – whether you’re heading for brunch, day drinks or dinner.
-The venue is the official home of Manchester’s cult bakery, Gooey, and offers a fantastic, diverse menu for lunch and dinner.
+Ducie Street Warehouse‘s south-facing terrace is a hit every summer, with plenty of seating to enjoy – whether you’re heading for brunch, day drinks or dinner.
+The venue is the original home of Manchester’s cult bakery, Gooey, and offers a fantastic, diverse menu for lunch and dinner.
 Ducie Street Warehouse, Ducie St, M1 2TP.